 What are the different types of photo editing that one might use?

 - Color adjustment

 And how do we achieve the above?

 Lightroom is a professional photo editing software developed by Adobe (the same creators of Photoshop).
 This program allows us to make quick changes to our photos’ styles or presets.
-The program is easy to use, and makes editing simple.
-The program is specifically designed for amatuer and professional photographers wanting to maximize the professionalism and look of their photos.
+The program is easy to use and makes editing simple.
+The program is specifically designed for amateur and professional photographers wanting to maximize the professionalism and look of their photos.
 If you are an avid or enthusiastic photographer, I strongly recommend switching to Lightroom.

 What are presets?

 Presets are pre-designed skins or looks that you can apply to an image or set of images to quickly change their overall settings.
-Let’s say your whole ‘beach wedding’ album came out too dark and lacks color.
+Let’s say your whole ‘beach wedding’ album came out too dark and lacks colour.
 With a preset, specifically set to a lighter exposure and a more vivid color palette, you can change all the images in a single click, to be how you imagined it.
 As it can sometimes be difficult to remember what all the presets do, Adobe created a nice preview feature in Lightroom so that you can preview the effect of presets.
 Just hover your mouse over the preset in the Presets Panel and you will see the image above the presets list (the navigator panel) change.